 When you see a Wagner skillet, there are a couple of buying considerations.
 And I’m sure you can look beyond some of these faults if you see a bargain at a thrift store.
-But you might want to be choosy if the seller’s asking price s high.
-After all, there is plenty of vintage ironware around, and there’s no need to FOMO in at the first skillet you see.
+But you might want to be choosy if the seller’s asking price is high.
+After all, plenty of vintage ironware is around, and there’s no need to FOMO in at the first skillet you see.

 Should I Buy A Rusty Wagner Pan?

-I’m not sure if rust is negative or a positive when looking for vintage ironware.
+When looking for vintage ironware, I’m unsure if rust is a negative or a positive.
 Sure, you’d like to find a Wagner skillet in excellent condition.
 But often, the best bargains can be found when the skillets are a little worse for wear.

-If you are looking for your first pan, I completely understand you’d prefer one in good shape.
+I understand you’d prefer one in good shape for your first pan.
 But removing rust is not hard.
-And with a little time and effort, you can bring the pan back to its former glory.
-So I wouldn’t disregard a pan if it has a little surface rust.
+And with some time and effort, you can bring the pan back to its former glory.
+So, I wouldn’t disregard a pan with some surface rust.

 Rust Can Hide A Much Larger Problem

 I recommend not to hesitate if you see a rusty Wagner skillet at a great price.
 However, rust can hide hairline cracks.
-And unfortunately, it’s difficult to spot these cracks until you remove the rust.
+Unfortunately, spotting these cracks until you remove the rust is difficult.
 Even cast iron restorers that buy and sell cast iron regularly find it difficult to identify potential fractures in the cookware until they start cleaning the iron.

 Check The Skillet For Cracks

-If the pan does not have much rust, you’ll be able to check for cracks.
+You can check for cracks if the pan does not have much rust.
 Check the sides of the pan for fractures in the iron, particularly around the handle where the pan is under more stress.

 Unfortunately, hairline cracks may not be noticeable from a glance.
-So time your time to inspect the pan.
+So, take your time to inspect the pan.
 Understandably, the skillet will have little collectability if it has a crack.
-And it may pose a fire risk when cooking with oil.
+Cooking with oil may pose a fire risk.

 Does Sulfur Pitting Affect Collectability?

-Sulfer pitting on the base of the skillet will not affect the usability.
-I think it adds a character and highlights the fact you’re cooking with vintage cast iron.
+Sulfur pitting on the base of the skillet will not affect its usability.
+It adds character and highlights your cooking with vintage cast iron.

 However, sulfur pitting will reduce the desirability of the cookware.
-So if you’re thinking about getting into collecting Wagner Ware, this could be a consideration.
+So, if you’re considering collecting Wagner Ware, this could be a consideration.
 Otherwise, I wouldn’t worry about the base.
-It’s only when the cooking surface has pitting I’d start to hesitate.
+I hesitate to buy the skillet only when the cooking surface has pitting.

 Does A Wobble Or Movement In A Wagner Skillet Matter?

-When inspecting a Wagner skillet, it’s a good idea to check for movement.
+When inspecting a Wagner skillet, checking for movement is a good idea.
 Lay the pan down on a flat surface.
-And with your fingers, press down along the rim of the pan.
+With your fingers, press down along the rim of the pan.

 If the pan rocks, the base is not entirely flat.
-And it may not be suitable for flat cooking elements such as glass and ceramic induction.
+It may be unsuitable for flat cooking elements such as glass and ceramic induction.

 But if the pan has a tiny amount of movement, I wouldn’t worry about it.
-However, good a good idea to check the pan for warp as Wagner Ware pans can wobble.
+However, it is a good idea to check the pan for warp, as Wagner Ware pans can wobble.